Gas Leak, Gas Leak Sensor, Gas Leak Detector, & Hot to Find a Gas Leak NZ

 If you’ve been keeping track of your gas bills (utility pipes for natural gas and frequency of cylinder deliveries for LPG), you might notice an obvious spike if there’s an undetected leak.

-Sometimes, gas cylinder leaks may be so small and subtle that you can’t detect them, but the meter doesn’t lie, and leaks may show up as increased consumption.
+Sometimes, a gas leak in house may be so small and subtle that you can’t detect them, but the meter doesn’t lie, and leaks may show up as increased consumption.

 Remember that colder weather, additional gas appliances, or extra house guests can increase gas use, as well.